Your Directors are pleased to present the Annual Report and the Audited Accounts forthe financial year ended March 31 2019.

 Management Discussion and Analysis

-Revenue from operations for the year ended March 31 2018 was at Rs.
-5638.9 millionrepresenting a decrease of 14.1 percent over the previous year.
-Profit before tax for theyear from continuing operations was at Rs.
-1575.2 million representing an increase of 71.7percent over the previous year.
-This is mainly on account of interest income of Rs.
-981.3million received on income tax refund of AY 1995-96 recognized as income in the accountsbased on the management estimate of the amount the Company is entitled to receive inaccordance with the provisions of the Income-tax Act 1961.
+Revenue from operations for the year ended March 31 2019 was ` 4906.8 millionrepresenting a decrease of 13.0% over the previous year.
+Profit before tax for the yearstood at ` 857.7 million representing a decrease of 45.5% over the previous year.
+This ismainly on account of extraordinary interest income of

 c.
 Segment-wise operational performance